- Working with synchronized data

 ---|---|

-Field | Select field with user’s attribute in Active Directory. |
+Field | Select a LDAP field containing the value of the user’s attribute in Active Directory. |

-New value | Select field which contains new value for this attribute. |
+New value | Select a Jira custom field containing a new value for this attribute.
+You may also choose a static value. |

-Type attribute value | It is visible if only Source value is selected in New value field.
-Type value which will update selected user’s attribute. |
+Type attribute value | It is visible only when a static value is selected in the New value field.
+Type in the value which will update selected user’s attribute. |

 Parameter | Description |